micharbet/CLE/doc/Modules.md

 ### cle-mod - the mods management
 This one allows installations and removal other modules.
 The modularity is built in CLE but module maintenace is kept in separate file.
-First request to 'cle mod [operation]' downloads and install this file and then performs the action.
+First request to `cle mod [operation]` downloads and install this file and then performs the action.
 The 'cle-mod' is not required however.
 If you install/or create your own modules manually they will work without this one.